Channel Islands National Marine Sanctuary Soundscape Report

 Summary of monitoring sites

-CI01 This shallow reef within a no-take marine reserve supports vibrant fish communities and is exposed to noise inputs (seal bombs) from nearby fishing. coastal-shallow, adjacent to kelp forest ecosystems 20 48 Fish and baleen whales Adjacent to the Traffic Separation Schem in the Santa Barbara Channel, and near popular fishing and ocean recreation sites 34.04 -120.08 Jan 2022 516
+CI01 This shallow reef within a no-take marine reserve and adjacent to shipping lanes supports vibrant fish communities and is exposed to noise inputs (seal bombs) from nearby fishing. coastal-shallow, adjacent to kelp forest ecosystems 20 48 Fish and baleen whales Adjacent to the Traffic Separation Scheme in the Santa Barbara Channel, and near popular fishing and ocean recreation sites 34.04 -120.08 Jan 2022 516 ONMS

-NRS05 This site sits at the top rim of the Santa Cruz Canyon in the deep sound channel, which captures whale, vessel, and military activity from great distances. coastal-deep, on the slope of Santa Cruz Canyon on the CINMS soutern boundary 900 5 baleen whales Large vessel activity, including miliary, transiting south of CINMS 33.9 −119.58 Oct 2014 3903
+NRS05 This site sits at the top rim of the deep underwater Santa Cruz Canyon, which captures whale, vessel, and military activity from great distances. coastal-deep, on the slope of Santa Cruz Canyon on the CINMS southern boundary 900 5 baleen whales Large vessel activity, including miliary, transiting south of CINMS 33.9 −119.58 Oct 2014 3903 NMFS, PMEL, ONMS

 Ocean Sound Conditions

 Soundscapes vary across years, seasons, and even within a day.
 Differences are driven by shifts in wind and weather patterns, migration and behavior of animals, and patterns in human activities.
 We track how sound levels change in different frequencies using standardized soundscape metrics to understand these changes.
-Seasonal and annual percentiles of all the data, a measurement of data spread with the middle 50% falling between the 25th and 75th percentile, are used to define typical conditions.
+Seasonal and annual percentiles of all the data are used to define typical conditions.

 What are the seasonal patterns across frequencies?

 Season is often a main driver of soundscape differences: wind and weather patterns shift, species migrate or change behavior, and humans change their marine activities.
 As shown on the graphic(s) below, we can visualize the differences by looking at the variation across frequency (pitch of the sound in Hertz) shown on the x-axis and intensity (how loud the sound is in decibels) shown on the y-axis.
-The colored lines represent regionally-specific oceanographic seasons, vertical shaded bars are the frequency ranges that a sound source of interest can be heard, and the black lines bound the expected range of modeled sound intensity when only wind noise is present.
+The colored lines represent regionally-specific oceanographic seasons, vertical dashed lines and grey shaded areas are the frequency ranges that a sound source of interest can be heard at, and the black lines bound the expected range of modeled sound intensity when only wind noise is present.

 Here are some questions to consider when viewing the graph(s) below: